 Constantly chewing gum

 devonx/Shutterstock You might think gum gives you fresh breath, or maybe it helps alleviate tension, like squeezing an oral stress ball.
 But if you chew gum all the time, it could be putting too much pressure on your jaw.
 “The temporomandibular joint—at the top of the jaw—is a synovial joint just as seen in the knees,” says Jeannette South-Paul, MD, medical director of the community health services division of UPMC, Andrew W. Mathieson Professor and chair of the department of family medicine at the University of Pittsburgh Schools of the Health Sciences.
 “If you use those joints too much, you can develop arthritis, clicking, and pain.”
 Plus, swallowing too much air can lead to stomach upset, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-Can gum make you slimmer?

 Biting your nails

 Arman Zhenikeyev/Shutterstock Another nervous habit that’s really not good for you is chewing on your nails.
 “Biting your nails can result in damage to the nails and infection of the skin surrounding it, called paronychia,” Dr. Ansari says.
 The spread of germs can work the other way, too.
 “In addition, this can introduce viruses into the body, resulting in upper respiratory and other infections,” he says.
 Dr. Fowler says you could also damage your teeth, or even crack a tooth!
 Plus, the psychological reasons why you do it need to be addressed.
 “Biting nails is usually a subconscious habit frequently made worse by anxiety,” Dr. Fowler says.
 “What is making you so anxious?
 Anxiety itself may not be dangerous, but it can affect the quality of your life.”
-A recent study from Canada found that nail biting is also caused by boredom and frustration—two traits of perfectionists, according to the research.
-Find out six tricks to stop biting your nails for good.
+A study from Canada found that nail biting is also caused by boredom and frustration—two traits of perfectionists, according to the research.
+Luckily you can try these six tricks to stop biting your nails for good.